pjaskulski/scans_transcripts/README.md

   - Read a series of scans with Gemini
   - Save the read text for all files in a merged txt file
   - Save the read text for all files in a merged docx file
+  - Save the read text for all files in a TEI-XML file
   - Go to the next file
   - Go to the last file